 As a missionary I have traveled from place to place through a variety of means: car, bus, boat, train, and plane.
 Many times I’ve had to walk or ride a bicycle to go shorter distances.
 One time the Lord led me to hitchhike from one city in Virginia to another.
 Four separate drivers provided rides without me needing to stick out my thumb.

 Then there was the time I took a bus from Detroit to London, Ontario to house sit for a Canadian friend.
 When I arrived at the London bus station, I called my friend who offered and arranged to have me picked up by a chauffeur driving a luxurious vehicle as a way to bless and honor me.

+God’s people shouldn’t get angry or jealous over brethren who have been faithful to Him and are enjoying some of the finer things in life.
+They need to get over having a poverty mindset.
+I heard another minister point out if all the wealth of the world was evenly distributed, everyone would be millionaires.
 Revelation 1:6 says Jesus “...has made us kings and priests.”
 Christians sometimes refer to themselves as “King’s Kids.”
-Therefore, it’s not a sin for a minister to be given royal treatment unless he demands it.
+Therefore, it’s not a sin for a preacher to be given royal treatment unless he demands it.